F0lak/dm_open_ref/ref/skin/macros.md

 > my-mousedown-verb [[src]] [[button]] "keys=[[keys as params]];drag=[[drag as params]]"

-And the verb to go with it looks like this+
+And the verb to go with it looks like this:
 ```
  client
 // \"in src\" is the same as \"in usr.client\" here